spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 <Tabs>
 <Tabs.TabPane tab="AWS" key="terraform-aws-account">

-Open to [AWS home page](https://aws.amazon.com) and follow the [page to create and activate a AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account).
+Open the [AWS home page](https://aws.amazon.com) and follow the [page to create and activate a AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account).

 When you create an account, we recommend creating another user to execute everyday tasks and give to that user sufficient rights to create the cluster, avoiding to use the root user credentials to perform it.

 </Tabs.TabPane>
 <Tabs.TabPane tab="Azure" key="terraform-azure-account">

-Open to [Azure home page](https://azure.microsoft.com/free) and follow the [page to create an Azure account](https://learn.microsoft.com/en-us/training/modules/create-an-azure-account).
+Open the [Azure home page](https://azure.microsoft.com/free) and follow the [page to create an Azure account](https://learn.microsoft.com/en-us/training/modules/create-an-azure-account).

 When you create an account, we recommend creating another user to execute everyday tasks and give to that user sufficient rights to create the cluster, avoiding to use the root user credentials to perform it.

 <br />

 When you login in Azure, you need to [create an application and assign a role to it](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#create-a-new-application-secret).